SwissFlowIt/raycast-documate/README.md

 ## Background

 This extension was developed to enhance productivity by providing a fast and efficient way to search through documentation directly from the Raycast interface.
-By leveraging ServiceNow’s capabilities, users can find the information they need instantly.
+By leveraging Documate’s capabilities, users can find the information they need instantly.

 ## Features

 * Quick Search: Instantly search through your documentation without disrupting your workflow.
-* Integration with ServiceNow: Seamlessly connects to your ServiceNow instance to pull in relevant documentation.
 * User-Friendly Interface: Designed to be intuitive and easy to navigate.

 ## Prerequisites

+*	An instance of ServiceNow with [Documate installed](https://swissflowit.com/documate/contact/).
 * A ServiceNow account with API access.
 * Raycast installed on your machine.